dew-landscapes/envSDM/README.md

     + predicts::envelope()
 * ability to use multiple metrics for choosing a 'best' tune

-Prediction includes choice of prediction to any combination of:
+Prediction includes:

-* full extent of environmental layers
+* always predicting to the full extent of environmental layers
+    + often this will include some rubbish prediction outside the predict boundary, but enables stacking the results later
-* only within the minimum convex polygon around the presences
+* mask to the predict boundary (usually based on a, possibly buffered, minimum convex polygon around presences)
-* only within another specified area of interest
+    + masking back from the same full extent enables stacking the results for each taxa
+* threshold to maximum of specificity + sensitivity

 ## Installation